GuillaumeIsabelleX/metazot/README.md

 = 5.2.5 =

-* Confirmed that Zotpress works with WP 4.0.
+* Confirmed that Metazot works with WP 4.0.
 * New! "forcenumber" attribute numbers bibliographies, even when the style doesn't.
 * New!
 Clicking in-text anchors highlights the corresponding entry in the bibliography.
 * New!
 DOIs are automatically hyperlinked.